 Jane Fonda to speak at Kent State to mark 50 years since May 4 shootings

-KENT, Ohio (WJW)– Kent State University released a schedule of events to commemorate 50 years since the May 4, 1970 shootings.
+KENT, Ohio (WJW)-- Kent State University released a schedule of events to commemorate 50 years since the May 4, 1970 shootings.

 This year's programming focuses on unity and reconciliation.
 It also centers around the legacy of May 4, when the Ohio National Guard fired on anti-war protesters, killing four and wounding nine.